rawfunkmaharishi/rawfunkmaharishi.github.io/gigs/_posts/HOW_TO_BOOK_THE_BAND.md

 And then I guess we negotiate in the PR discussion and merge when everybody's happy

-Seriously, if you do this, you have a _very very good chance_ of us playing your show

-This is also now embedding JSON-LD
+This will also embed JSON-LD in the event page:

 ```
 <script type="application/ld+json">